by James Mulder

-A funeral is normally a sombre affair, and this was was too, with many still coming to terms with what had happened.
+A funeral is normally a somber affair, and this was too, with many still coming to terms with what had happened.
 One mourner commented “I’m still trying to wrap my head around all of this,” which I felt accurately summed up the thoughts of many.

-And yet there were many warm smiles, firm handshakes and a few bear hugs, from old mates, with the banter, exchanging of stories, and the renewing of friendship from years past.
-The wake, which was held in an RSL Club, had became a reunion of sorts, with many just catching up on the years in between their service and the now.
+And yet there were many warm smiles, firm handshakes, and a few bear hugs, from old mates, with the banter, exchanging of stories, and the renewing of friendship from years past.
+The wake, which was held in an RSL Club, had become a reunion of sorts, with many just catching up on the years in between their service and the now.

-I too bid my farewell walked out of the club towards my SUV, to drive home and return my normal life.
-As I was walking out, I took extra notice of the flags flying at half-mast to honour our mate, friend, mentor, husband and father.
+I too bid my farewell and walked out of the club towards my SUV, to drive home and return to my normal life.
+As I was walking out, I took extra notice of the flags flying at half-mast to honour our mate, friend, mentor, husband, and father.
 And I began to wonder WHY?

 I concluded there is absolutely no reason or excuse to end your life.

-I turned I off the ignition and thought to myself, “Time to pray” I gripped the steering wheel, took in a deep breath and prayed a simple prayer.
+I turned off the ignition and thought to myself, “Time to pray” I gripped the steering wheel, took in a deep breath, and prayed a simple prayer.
 A prayer asking that his family and friends will find some peace and meaning from this whole tragic event.
 I sat there for a while, and then my mind became still.
-Then I got out my SUV, and returned to my normal life.
+Then I got out of my SUV and returned to my normal life.

 Or so I thought…………